Kharkovlanok/caponeme/README.md

 ### What are we deploying

 Instead of listing all of the ressources deployed by this template, find below an overview made using [cloudcraft.co](https://cloudcraft.co/).
-The only costing resource is a **t3.micro** EC2 instance which is covered in AWS free tiers.
+The only costing resource is a **t2.micro** EC2 instance which is covered by the AWS free tiers.

 ![Resources deployed via CloudFormation](/img/HackLab.png)